-I mean, at 110 million years old the Daintree Rainforest is pretty damn old, and possibly the oldest existing rainforest in the world.
+At 110 million years old the ancient Daintree Rainforest is the oldest existing rainforest in the world.

 I’m about to hit the big FOUR ZERO this year and feeling a little tattered, and I can’t believe it’s taken me this long to visit Tropical North Queensland.